HomeGuidesAPI ReferenceChangelog

 Advanced Tariff Filtering

-These are the three arguments you need to provide when using the Tariff endpoint to filter by eligibility:
+Provide these three arguments when using the Account Tariff endpoint to filter by eligibility:

 1. populateProperties=true - Ensures the data needed to filter is considered.

-2. filterByApplicability=true - Applies a rule that results should also be filtered by applicability (i.e., additional eligibility properties).
+2. filterByApplicability=true - Applies a rule that results should also be filtered by applicability, meaning additional eligibility properties.

 3. applicabilityFilters[solarPvEligible]=true - Specifies the applicability criteria to filter by.

-For an Electric Vehicle or EV case, you would supply the parameter hasElectricVehicle=true instead of solarPvEligible=true.
+For an electric vehicle (EV) case, supply the parameter hasElectricVehicle=true instead of solarPvEligible=true.

-Occasionally, you might want to retrieve a list of tariffs that include rates with a specific characteristic, such as ones that vary by Time of Use.
-We support the following explicit parameters that you can filter on:
+Occasionally, you might want to retrieve a list of tariffs that include rates with a specific characteristic, such as rates that vary by time-of-use (TOU).
+You can filter on the following explicit parameters:

 NameTypeDescription

-hasNetMeteringBooleanReturn tariffs that have or do not have any net-metered tariff rates (Optional)
+hasNetMeteringBooleanReturn tariffs that have or do not have net-metered tariff rates.

-hasTimeOfUseRatesBooleanReturn tariffs that have or do not have any time-of-use rates (Optional)
+hasTimeOfUseRatesBooleanReturn tariffs that have or do not have time-of-use rates.

-hasTieredRatesBooleanReturn tariffs that have or do not have any tiered rates (Optional)
+hasTieredRatesBooleanReturn tariffs that have or do not have tiered rates.

-hasContractedRatesBooleanReturn tariffs that have or do not have any contracted rates (Optional)
+hasContractedRatesBooleanReturn tariffs that have or do not have contracted rates.

 If you are presenting a list of tariffs that customers could change to, you’ll typically want to remove all closed tariffs.
 To accomplish this: